 - The specialist will provide you with information to help you better manage your diet and lifestyle in order to improve your health.

-Under Medicare Part B this service is free, with no co-payment and no deductible.
+Under Medicare Part B is medical coverage for people with Original Medicare.
+It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
+Part A is for hospital inpatient care.... this service is free, with no co-payment and no A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.....
 If you feel that you qualify and would benefit from Medical Nutrition Therapy, ask your doctor about prescribing the service for you.